 iv.
 May also be patentable, such as certain computer software (Covered Inventions, patents and Private Inventions are covered under section 2 of this Policy).

-In such cases, formal written agreements with the University, drafted by the OTC, are necessary to ensure that rights, responsibilities, and prospective revenues are shared equitably between the creators of Covered Works and the University.
+In such cases, formal written agreements with the University, drafted by OTC, are necessary to ensure that rights, responsibilities, and prospective revenues are shared equitably between the creators of Covered Works and the University.
 By contrast, the University will not require assignment of ownership for materials created, uploaded, or made available in the generally available set of teaching and research tools or applications (e.g. enterprise applications).
 Such materials may include, without limitation, simulations and exercises, materials using new and emerging technologies and assessment strategies, basic web pages, blogs, wikis, or entries in course management systems.

 The University generally makes no claim to contributions by Covered Individuals to free or open source software projects or open access database projects, regardless of whether those projects arise outside or within the University.

-Payment of publication costs
+Payment of publication costs.

-In those instances when (a) the University pays the full or a substantial part of the cost of publication (including such costs as printing, editing, etc., but excluding the salary of the primary author[s]) and (b) the royalties or revenues from the publication are likely to exceed $20,000 (2019 dollars), formal agreements concerning the ownership of the copyright and the division of these royalties must be made pursuant to the procedure described in Section 9.e below.
+In those instances when (i) the University pays the full or a substantial part of the cost of publication (including such costs as printing, editing, etc., but excluding the salary of the primary author[s]) and (ii) the royalties or revenues from the publication are likely to exceed $20,000 (2019 dollars), formal agreements concerning the ownership of the copyright and the division of these royalties must be made pursuant to the procedure described in Section 9.e below.

-Work made for hire
+Work made for hire.

 In general, works protected by copyright that are created by a Covered Individual pursuant to a specific direction or assigned duty (other than the teaching of courses) from the University or any of its units shall be considered a work made for hire and are Covered Works.
 For guidance on what constitutes specific direction or assigned duty see “Work Made for Hire” in OTC FAQs.

-Covered Individuals who create works protected by copyright have a responsibility to notify the OTC if they have reason to believe those works are Covered Work.
+Covered Individuals who create works protected by copyright have a responsibility to notify OTC if they have reason to believe those works are Covered Work.
 University officers who provide substantial resources or contract the work for hire, should notify OTC to initiate the formal agreement process, if appropriate, with the University.
-Formal agreements between the University and individual creators will be maintained by the OTC.
+Formal agreements between the University and individual creators will be maintained by OTC.

 Because ownership of copyright in Covered Works is divisible, formal agreements will generally be based upon an unbundling and distribution of ownership rights in order to grant the creators and the University the rights more advantageous to each and the responsibilities each is best qualified to discharge.
 Formal agreements may establish a variety of commercial and financial terms, such as, without limitation, revenue sharing between the University and the individual creator(s), the right of the University to license the Covered Work for commercial development and use, or reimbursement to the University of costs to develop the Covered Work.